+Board Members serve as advocates for the organization's mission as spreading the word about the non profit organization helps the organization grow and flourish.
+Board members are the frontline people of the organization who publicity advocate on behalf of the organization which can include interviewing with the media.
+Your non profit organization needs a team of board members that will drive the mission and vision goals so that it increases organization growth.
+It is important to recruit strong board members who will support the organization similar to the same effort and energy that the founder puts into the organization.
+As a non profit founder/Executive Director you can't run a successful non profit organization without a supportive team of board members.

+BOARD DEVELOPMENT MODULE 1

+Components to Building a strong team of Board Members

-Assign Committees- Your board members should serve on at least one committees to steer the committee towards the information that the board needs.
+1. Assign Committees- Your board members should serve on atleast one committees to steer the committee towards the information that the board needs.
 Since most of the work is done in committees it is best to assign each board member to a committee that they are interested in.

-There are different types of committees that your board members can be apart of such as Executive Committee, Audit Committee, Finance Committee, Membership Committee, Program Committee, Board Resources Committee, Capital Campaign Committee etc.

-Board Committees can be assigned by assessing board members skills to determine and assist them with joining the committee that best matches their skill set.
-(Use the attached onboarding Board Member Profile Sheet)
+Committees should be structured with a chair and in some cases a co-chair and involve input from all committee members.
+The committees are responsible for taking on the responsibility of managing a specific topic that can be too complicated from a larger group of members.
+There are different types of committees that your board members can be apart of such as Executive Committee, Audit Committee, Finance Committee, Membership Committee, Program Committee, Board Resources Committee, Capital Campaign Committee\etc. Board Committees can be assigned by assessing board members skills to determine and assist them with joining the committee that best matches their skill set.
+You can use the following chart similar to the one below or our attached onboarding Board Member Profile Sheet to assist with assigning committees for board members.

+Skill Type Areas of Expertise (mark yes or no)

+Legal Expertise

+Financial Management/Accounting

+Marketing Skills

+Program Expertise

+Long Range Planning Skills

+Communication Skills

+Leadership Skills

-Board Demographics- A diverse team of board members creates a powerful dynamic that is ready to meet the challenges that can come before the organization.
+- 2. Board Demographics- A diverse team of board members create a powerful dynamic that is ready to meet the challenges that can come before the organization.
 A lot of women sit on the board of many organizations however it is welcoming to have a diversity among gender and age.
+Boards should consider demographics of other groups of people that may represent the organization's mission in an important way, such as people with disabilities, differing religions, or differing political views. - 3.
 Board Member Performance- It is important for the board members to review their own performance individually and collectively.

-Often times the Executive Committee, Governance Committee or Board Resources Committee can oversee board members performance.
+Often times the Executive Committee, Governance Committee or Board Resources Committee can oversee board members performance. - 4.
 Board Strategic Planning- the non profit board should meet annually to Strategically Plan according to the organization's mission.
 A great way to do this is by planning a annual board member retreat to discuss the prior year and planning for the upcoming year.

-You can use the provided Strategic Planning Guide at the end of this training to initially plan for the organization and refer back to it each year.

-Board Strategic Planning- the non profit board should meet annually to Strategically Plan according to the organization's mission.

-A great way to do this is by planning a annual board member retreat to discuss the prior year and planning for the upcoming year.

-You can use the provided Strategic Planning Guide at the end of this training to initially plan for the organization and refer back to it each year.
+The retreat can be one full day or weekend and all board members should attend if possible.
+You can use the provided Strategic Planning Guide at the end of this training to initially plan for the organization and refer back to it each year. - 5.
 Board Member Recruiting- there are several steps that should be taken before inviting a someone to serve on your board.
 The resources committee should obtain resumes and profile sheets on potential board member candidates that contain the person's contact information, areas of influence, and skills.